sagecodes/intro-to-sql/README.md

 ## Overview
 The goal of this brief course is to provide you with a fun introduction to  to SQL.

-#### Here's what we'll be doing:
-* Overview of basic Python and programming concepts
-* Building a simple application using Python
-* Playing around and break things

 ## Setting up your computer: